CodecoolGlobal/tech-interview-workbook-Kistegez/docs/module_oop.md

 ### Error handling

 #### What does 'fail fast' mean in terms of exception handling?
 Why is it a good practice?

     When a problem occurs, it fails immediately and visibly.
-If something unusually or unexpectedly occurs, let the software fail immediately instead of postponing the failure or working around the failure.
+If something unusually or unexpectedly occurs, let the software fail immediately instead of postponting the failure or working around the failure.
     The fail fast principle stands for stopping the current operation as soon as any unexpected error occurs.

     Why Fail-Fast?
-    # Bugs are earlier to detect, easier to reproduce and faster to fix.
+    - Bugs are earlier to detect, easier to reproduce and faster to fix.
-    # It’s faster to stabilize softwares.
+    - It’s faster to stabilize softwares.
-    # Fewer bugs and defects will go into production.
+    - Fewer bugs and defects will go into production.
-    # The cost of failures and bugs are reduced.
+    - The cost of failures and bugs are reduced.

 ## Computer Science